 Bouworde allows young people to approach the world differently by enabling them to volunteer in social, technical or ecological projects abroad.
 Bouworde strives for a world where basic rights for everyone will be respected.
-During a social "building camp", volunteers help others.
+During a social 'building camp', volunteers help others.
 During a technical camp, volunteers help with building or renovation.
 An ecological camp focuses on working in and for nature.

-Bouworde has different projects for 15-17 year olds, 18-30 year olds, groups and schools and organises trips based on voluntary participation.
+Bouworde has different projects for 15-17 year olds, 18-30 year olds, groups and schools and organises active voluntarily trips.
 Bouworde owns 114 volunteer camps in 38 countries across Africa, Asia, Europe and Latin America.

-Bouworde is a national organised youth association funded by the Flemish Government.
+Bouworde is a national organised youth association funded by the Flemish government.